Full name Rory James Hamilton-Brown

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 It might have been his double-barrelled name, his carefree approach to the game, his prominent cheekbones or the fact that he was handpicked to become - at 22 - Surrey's youngest captain for 138 years but life appeared too easy for Rory Hamilton-Brown.
-Then, however, the death of close friend Tom Maynard in an accident on the London tube network during the 2012 season provided the toughest period of his life.
+Then, the death of close friend Tom Maynard on a railway line near Wimbledon in June 2012 drew a cloud over his career that he never recovered from.
+A wrist injury forced him to retire aged just 27.

 Hamilton-Brown, another product of Millfield School, also played rugby union for Harlequins and England juniors.
-Cricket, though, his where his pedigree lies.
+But cricket is where his pedigree lies.
 His godfather is Dennis Amiss and Hamilton-Brown has been associated with Surrey throughout his formative years.
 He made his Second XI debut in 2004 as a 16-year-old, scoring 84 against Sussex.
 Sensing limited opportunities in a Surrey side that was packed with gnarled seniors, Hamilton-Brown first moved to Sussex in 2008 where he grew under Adams' guidance before rejoining his mentor at Surrey.

 NBC Denis Compton Award 2005, 2006, 2009